alexchialastri/scDyad-T-seq/README.md

 ####
 ## How to use each script
 #### scCpGDiad_Trim_and_ExtractBarcodes_se-HammingCorrection_TransferToR2.pl
 * Used to identify reads with the proper PCR sequence "GGTGTAGTGGGTTTGG" and proper barcodes.
-Also concatenates the UMI and cell barcode to the read name for read1 and 2
+Also concatenates the UMI and cell barcode to the read name for read 1 and 2
 * Argument 0 = Barcode list
 * Argument 1 = Read 1 Input Fastq file
 * Argument 2 = UMI length (Typically 4 for most experiments performed in manuscript)